ZoneAlarm Antivirus Review 2025: Is Your Digital Life Fortified?

 ZoneAlarm offers a proprietary firewall with additional features not found in the built-in Windows Firewall, such as advanced application control and the ability to customize rules for inbound and outbound traffic.

-While Windows Firewall is generally sufficient for basic needs, ZoneAlarm aims to provide a more comprehensive and customizable experience for those looking for enhanced security features.
+While Windows Firewall is generally sufficient for basic needs, ZoneAlarm aims to provide a more comprehensive and customizable experience with enhanced security features.

 Bottom line: Is ZoneAlarm good?

 ZoneAlarm provides a good array of antivirus features, such as real-time protection and a two-way firewall, but its lackluster performance left us disappointed.
-It failed our phishing test and the full scan never completed.
+It failed our phishing test, and both scans were incredibly slow.

 Given the results, ZoneAlarm would best serve users who place high value on customizable firewall settings and a straightforward user interface and are willing to supplement it with other security measures for a comprehensive protective suite.